nikkizhou/MT-Nikki/notes/note.md

 ## TODO:
 1. Evaluate performance of the models
 2. Print out incorrect classifications, and find why, and try to improve
-3. Use Synthetic Minority Oversampling Technique (SMOTE) to artificially increase the number of instances for rare labels.
-Data Augmentation strategies.
-4. Analyze the results
 5. TransLSTM:
 https://www.sciencedirect.com/science/article/pii/S2949719124000372#sec3

 ## TODO if more time:
-1. Classify the answers

 ## Done: